Excel-lent/Examples-from-arkham46.developpez.com/Readme.md

 ![Pacman](./Pictures/Pacman.png)

-Use arrows to move the Packman.
+Use arrows to move the Pacman.

 ## Infographics
 ### Map of France with departments